 A new report by CBS medical correspondent Dr. Max Gomez offers some additional clues, as well as some hope that Americans may have access to the vaccine sooner than we thought.
 Dr. Gomez wrote about the beginning of Phase II studies, during which dose-ranging studies, those designed to determine the optimal dose for the vaccine, are beginning.
 Better still, Americans may be able to try it.

 The following segment from the CBS report should be seen as very hopeful for the millions of patients who are awaiting a breakthrough therapy to treat their infections:

 "The company is now starting a phase 2 efficacy and dosage trial, but FDA approval for vaccines is a long process, so they expect the vaccine to first be available in the Caribbean and Mexico where Americans may be able to get it."

 Dr. Max Gomez- January 6, 2017

-I spoke with Dr. Halford this morning, and he is not yet able to reveal additional details at this time.
-But my sense is that it will not be long before this changes.
-When it does, you will be able to read it here right away.
-Although it is impossible to predict the possibility of success of any drug or vaccine at such an early stage, this one looks promising.
+I spoke with Dr. Halford this morning, and he wouldn't provide any details.
+If that changes, you will be able to read it here right away.
+Although it is impossible to predict the possibility of success of any drug or vaccine at such an early stage, his claims from the first trial make this look promising.